aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/3-single-cluster-usecases/4-service-connect-https-default-domain/index.en.md

 ---
-title : "Usecase 3: Service Connectivity with HTTPS and Default Domain" weight : 15
+title : "Usecase 3: Service Connectivity with HTTPS on Default Domain and IAM Auth Access Controls" weight : 15
 ---